Al-Haqbani/z/README.md

 Progress events now also include the total number of leaks found so far, letting you watch the count rise in real time both in the terminal and the web dashboard.
+Other platforms such as DockerHub, PyPI and NPM now emit similar progress updates so you can see which repository or package is being scanned at any moment.

 For a richer experience, a React.js dashboard powered by **Material‑UI** lives under the `frontend` directory.
 After building it with `npm run build`, browse to `/app/` on the Flask server.
 This single‑page app connects to the `/stream/<scan_id>` endpoint via **EventSource** to show which repository is being scanned right now.
 It features pause, resume and cancel buttons, animated progress indicators and a summary of repositories scanned and leak counts.
 Completed scans automatically generate downloadable HTML and JSON reports.
 AI verification requires the optional `transformers` and `torch` packages.
 Install them with: